Brilliant People – A Short Story – Fantasy / Thriller

 ‘Is he hot?’

-So hot he burns, thought Denise.
 She scratched her arm.
 It still burned from the inside out.
 She remembered how it felt to make love with him.
 The disturbing way in which she had shivered between those silken sheets, as if with ague.
-He burns you down to your very soul.

 Mendes slammed the mug down on the counter.
 And fierce arrowheads prickled out of every pore in Denise’s skin.
-‘I hope you enjoyed yourself!’ they spat.

-‘It’s none of your business!’ screamed Denise, finding her voice at last.
-She scratched wildly at her reddening skin but stopped when she realised Mendes was staring at her like something wild and rabid.
+She scratched wildly at her reddening skin but stopped short because Mendes was hurling her a wild and rabid look.
 It was enough to set anyone on edge, and poor Denise quickly retreated to the corner of the narrow galley kitchen.

 ‘Your skin,’ said Mendes, turning grey.